noahhaasis/noahhaasis.github.io/_drafts/how-repetition-is-misused.md

 And patterns rely, by definition, on repetition.
 Without repetition there's no pattern.
 But repetition alon won't make good learning.
 We have to allow and activly encourage students to abstract patterns.
 Abstraction underlies ever craft, science and art.
-Hence I urge every educator to encourage their students to abstract patterns and therefore utilize repetition more effectivly.
+Hence I ask every educator to encourage their students to abstract patterns and therefore utilize repetition more effectivly.